How Turing parasites expand the computational landscape of digital life: The bit-guesser model, step by step

 \section{The bit-guesser model, step by step}

 Our current work builds upon the bit-guesser model introduced in \cite{SeoaneSole2018}.
 This model seeks a minimal representation of self-replicating agents that must predict their environment to survive.
 In searching for minimalism, some conceptual licences are taken and the model turns rather abstract.
 This section contains an informal, yet more detailed discussion of the model in the hope that it will facilitate the understanding of its different elements.
-Likewise, Supporting Table \ref{tab:SM1} contains a summary of the symbols used across the paper.